This post contains affiliate links.

 Rosemary plants produce some beautiful blue or purple flowers, but why do they appear?
 Why is your rosemary flowering, and should you do anything about it?
 I have done some research and answered both of those questions and more in this post.

 There are two options if your rosemary is flowering.
 Removing the flowers will promote plant growth since the plant is no longer spending energy on flowering.
-Leaving the flowers will attract bees, resulting in cross-pollination which ultimately leads to more flowers and plants.
+Leaving the flowers will attract bees, which helps with pollination, ultimately leading to more flowers, fruit, and vegetables in your garden.

 I personally usually just leave most of the flowers when my rosemary is flowering but that is not necessarily what you should do.
 Keep reading to find out whether removing the flowers or leaving them is the best way for you.

 What Should You Do if Your Rosemary is Flowering?

 When your rosemary plant is flowering, there are essentially two things you can do.
 You can let it flower, or you can stop it by pinching off the flowers or using pruning shears to remove them, and to be honest, both of these options are fine for the vast majority of people and won’t make much of a difference.

 Whether or not you should remove the flowers depends on what you want from the plant, as it will affect how it behaves.

 Here is what you should know to decide whether or not you should remove the flowers from your rosemary.

 - Remove the flowers from your rosemary if:

 - You want to maximize the growth and production of your plant as it extends the growing season slightly.